FEATURED

 Her eyes fluttered open, glassy and unfocused.
 She mumbled something I couldn’t make out.

-We got to my room, where a smaller side party was happening.
-Just girls and gay guys.
-I was used to that, but I was surprised at how fast they had claimed the space as their own.
+We got to my room, where there was a side party, consisting of only girls and gay men.
+I was used to this, but was surprised at how fast they came to claim my room as their own.

-We slid the girl off our shoulders and sat her near the toilet in my bathroom.
-Her skin was still nearly translucent.
+We slide the girl off our shoulders and sit her down near the toilet in my bathroom.
+Her skin is still nearly translucent.
 I looked at David.

-I knelt down next to her for a closer look.
-I tucked her hair behind her ears and cleaned her face with a wet wipe.
-As I did, I noticed she had stopped the heavy breathing.
-I wiped her nose, and she started to lick her lips.
+I kneeled down next to her to inspect her closely.
+I tucked her hair back behind her ears and cleaned her face with a wet wipe.
+I noticed that while tending to her, she stopped her heavy breathing.
+I wiped her nose, to which she started to lick her lips.
+I yelled, “David!
+Grab me that Red Bull out of my mini fridge.”
+David grabs the Red Bull and hands it to me.
+I crack it open.

-Then she slowly raised her arm and grabbed my hand.
-She pushed the can up to drink faster.
+She slowly lifts her arm and reaches up for my hand.
+She grabs my hand, holding the can, and pushes it up to pour faster.

-Her eyes started to open as she finished the rest of the Red Bull.
-David walked out and told her friends she was going to be okay.
-They came in to check on her.
-I stood up and leaned against my bathroom counter.
+Her eyes start to open as she finishes the rest of the Red Bull.
+David walks out and tells her friends that she’s going to be okay.
+Her friends come to check on her.
+I stand up and lean against my bathroom counter.

 - Get link